 There’s also lots of interesting and varied employers with a generally high level of job satisfaction to be found.

-However, all of the above points to one key problem for jobseekers: competition.
-Large numbers of applicants can be applying for roles with average or above average salaries.
+However, all of the above points to one key problem for jobseekers and recruitment in Brighton: COMPETITION.
+Large numbers of applicants can be applying for roles with average or above-average salaries.
 You also get a market where there is a fairly small amount of movement at the upper ends.
-Subsequently this means less career progression in many cases.
+Subsequently, this means less career progression in many cases.

 It means you might be better off looking for work across the rest of Sussex or towards London, if salary and career progression are your main goals.